 Get back to nature and even pack and enjoy an al fresco lunch for your visit to one of the city’s many parks and green spaces.
 For a full list of parks, playgrounds and sports fields click here.

-Active Play is a FREE, drop-in and recreation-based program using public outdoor space to inspire spontaneous play.
+Active Play is a FREE, drop-in, fitness and sport program using public outdoor space to inspire spontaneous play.